Alfred, Duke of Saxe-Coburg and Gotha: Duke of Edinburgh

 The Duke's next voyage was to India, where he arrived in December 1869, and Ceylon (now Sri Lanka), which he visited the following year.
 In both countries and at Hong Kong, which he visited on the way, he was the first British prince to set foot in the country.
-The native rulers of India vied with one another in the magnificence of their entertainments during the stay of three months.
 In Ceylon a reception was given for him, by the request of the British, by Charles Henry de Soysa, the richest man in Ceylon, at his private residence which was consequently renamed, by permission, Alfred House.
 Alfred reportedly ate off gold plates with gold cutlery inlaid with jewels.

 Potential matches

-In 1862, Queen Victoria wrote to Victoria, Princess Royal that she wanted Alfred to marry Princess Dagmar of Denmark.
+In 1862, Queen Victoria wrote to Victoria, Princess Royal, that she wanted Alfred to marry Princess Dagmar of Denmark.
 She wrote: "I hear that the Emperor of Russia has not given up his intention of asking for Alix or Dagmar for his son.
 I should be very sorry if any thing were decided for Dagmar before you had seen her, as it would be one chance less for Affie."
 However, she decided against the match because of Germany's anger towards Denmark over the disputed territories of Schleswig-Holstein, especially since Alfred was the heir to Coburg.
-She wrote to Victoria, Princess Royal "Respecting Dagmar, I do not wish her to be kept for Affie.
+She wrote to Princess Victoria: "Respecting Dagmar, I do not wish her to be kept for Affie.
 Let the Emperor have her."

-Dagmar later married Alexander III and became the Empress of Russia.
+Dagmar was initially engaged to Tsarevich Nicholas; however, he died on 22 April 1865 in the presence of his parents, brothers, and Dagmar.
+His last wish was that Dagmar would marry his younger brother, the future Alexander III.
+Alexander and Dagmar did marry; therefore, she became Empress of Russia.

-Queen Victoria considered Grand Duchess Olga Constantinovna of Russia as a potential wife for Alfred.
-She wrote to Victoria, Princess Royal, "It is a great pity that Sanny's charming daughter is a Greek [Orthodox]– she would do so well".
+The Queen considered Grand Duchess Olga Constantinovna of Russia as a potential wife for Alfred.
+She wrote to Princess Victoria, "It is a great pity that Sanny's charming daughter is a Greek [Orthodox]– she would do so well".
 In 1867, Queen Victoria told Victoria, Princess Royal that "I had thought and hoped at one time for dear little Olga, who is now to marry King George".